 Negative COVID-19 Antibody Test Results

-A negative result means that your results suggest that you were not exposed to SARS-CoV-2 (COVID-19) or have not yet developed antibodies*.
+A negative result on a COVID-19 Antibody Test means that your results suggest that you were not exposed to SARS-CoV-2 (COVID-19) or, if you were exposed, then you have not yet developed antibodies*.

 Negative COVID-19 Antibody Results

 Although not having antibodies suggests that you may still be able to get COVID-19, there is not enough evidence at this time to determine whether or not you are at risk.
 In the future, if you believe you are exposed to someone with COVID-19, testing with a molecular test (PCR) should be considered to check for active infection.

 *If you were recently exposed to someone with COVID-19, or previously had symptoms of COVID-19, there is a possibility of a false negative.
 If you test too soon, your body may not have produced enough antibodies to be detected by the test yet.
 If that is the case, retesting may be needed.